-The SW8 docket proposal has not demonstrated that existing or planned transportation facilities and services are available or programmed to serve the docket proposal site.
-Key travel routes that serve the SW8 area are the north/south arterial, 35th Ave SE and 43rd Ave SE, and east/west arterials 180th St SE and State Route 524.
-To measure current roadway conditions, Snohomish County uses a travel speed level-of-service (LOS) for arterial segments and intersection delay at intersections where an LOS of F means that the roadway fails county standards.
+It has not been demonstrated that the necessary facilities exist or have been programmed that will accommodate the transportation impacts from the SW8 docket proposal without decreasing the current service levels below the minimum standards.

+As a measurement of current roadway conditions, Snohomish County uses a travel speed level-of-service (LOS) for arterial segments and intersection delay at intersections.
+A level of service (LOS)grade of F means that the roadway fails county standards.
 This methodology is outlined in the Transportation Element of the Snohomish County Comprehensive Plan and reported in the annual Concurrency Report.
-According to the 2020 Concurrency Report, 35th Ave SE is currently operating at LOS F. Also, at risk of failing is the signalized intersection at 35th Ave SE & 197th Pl SE and the unsignalized intersection at 180th St SE & Sunset Rd.
-The county has temporarily closed 43rd Ave.
-SE at 188th St. SE to thru traffic due to inadequate road width and rising traffic volumes.
-There are planned roadway improvements in the area including:
+According to the 2020 Concurrency Report there are a number of transportation concerns in the area.
+For instance, 35th Ave SE is currently operating at LOS F and the intersections at 35th Ave SE & 197th PI SE and at 180th St SE & Sunset Rd are at risk of failing.
+In addition, the county has temporarily closed 43rd Ave SE at 188th St SE to thru traffic due to inadequate road width and rising traffic volumes.
+The county is making a number of road improvements in the area to address these transportation concerns, including:

-- Improve 43rd Ave SE from SR 524 to 180th St SE including new road segments and widenings, - Widen 35th Ave SE from SR 524 to Seattle Hill Rd and 180th St SE to 3-lanes, - Widen 180th St SE from SR 527 to Brook Blvd to 5-lanes, - Widen 180th St SE from Brook Blvd to SR 9 to 3-lanes urban.
+- Widening 43rd Ave SE from SR 524 to 180th St SE to 3-lanes including the construction of a missing link and opening the temporarily closed section to traffic. - Widening 35th Ave SE from SR 524 to Seattle Hill Rd and 180th St SE to 3-lanes, - Widening 180th St SE from SR 527 to Brook Blvd to 5-lanes, - Widening 180th St SE from Brook Blvd to SR 9 to 3-lanes.

-Even with the planned improvements, some roadways impacted by the SW8 proposal will continue to be overcapacity.
-For future conditions, Snohomish County measures LOS using a methodology that compares future volumes (V) to the roadway capacity (C) for a 2035 planning-level forecast of adequacy.
+Even with the planned improvements, some roadways impacted by the SW8 proposal are likely to be overcapacity in the future without further improvements.
+For future conditions, Snohomish County provides a planning-level measurement to indicate the likelihood of a future failing LOS.
+This measurement compares future volumes (V) to the roadway capacity (C) for a 2035 planning-level forecast of adequacy.
 This comparison creates a ratio (V/C) where 1.0 is the capacity of the roadway and results over 1.0 represent overcapacity conditions.
 This methodology and the resulting ratios are contained in the Transportation Element of the Snohomish County Comprehensive Plan.
-This measurement shows that 35th Ave SE from SR 524 to 188th will have a 2035 V/C of 1.13, which is well over capacity.
-The measurement also shows that SR 524 from SR 9 to SR 527 will have a 2035 V/C of 1.43, which will be severely over capacity.
-Because of its size and location, adequate facilities to serve the SW8 UGA expansion area will not be available without additional state and county funded improvements beyond those already planned.
+This analysis found that in 2035, 35th Ave SE from SR 524 to 188th would have a V/C of 1.13, and that without improvements, beyond those already planned, or changes in policy the arterial unit will likely have a failing LOS.
+The measurement also shows that SR 524 from SR 9 to SR 527 will have a 2035 V/C of 1.43, which indicates a future condition severely at over capacity.
+Improvements to SR 524 have been included in the PSRC Regional Transportation Plan but have not yet been programed by WSDOT nor have they been funded for construction.
+Further analysis would be necessary to determine the extent that the SW8 proposal would contribute to future overcapacity conditions on 35th Ave SE and SR 524 and the scope and costs of improvements that might be necessary to accommodate the new development.